ogobrecht/console/docs/package-console.md

 ## Function time_current

-Returns the elapsed time as varchar in the format 00:00:00.000000.
+Returns the elapsed time as varchar in the format 00:00:00.000000 or null, if the given label does not exist.

 Does not depend on a log level, can be used anywhere to measure runtime.